 Tips for getting a 3D model smoothly imported into ODEON

 The best way to see how a normal acoustic model should look like is to try the rooms included in the ODEON installation.
 Click here to watch a related video.

 - Always check your 3D model for “leaks”: Try to draw all surfaces so they join each other precisely with no overlap or gaps.

 - In ODEON all boundaries should be defined as surfaces.
-If you want a surface to represent an opening to the free air, you can just set absorption 100% (as sound rays will not be reflected back).
-If you want to model outdoor sound propagation (eg. an open air theater) you can enclose the whole geometry in a “bounding” box with 100% absorption.
-Click here to learn how to construct a “bounding” box” inside ODEON.
+If you want a surface to represent an opening to the free air, you can just set absorption 100% on a surface (so that sound rays will not be reflected back).
+If you want to model outdoor sound propagation you can either set the “Ray Loss Allowed” to 100%, or define a bounding box, depending on your version of ODEON.
+We have video tutorials describing both methods.

 - If you have a complicated 3D model from the architect, save another version of it and delete part or all of the unnecessary details.
 Afterwards, replace any missing entities by simple surfaces.
-Assign appropriate scattering coefficient inside ODEON to compensate for the lack of detail.
-For instance, a wall with decoration or a bookcase, full with books, can be modelled by a planar surface with appropriate scattering.
+Assign an appropriate scattering coefficient inside ODEON to compensate for the lack of detail.
+For instance, a wall with decoration, or a bookcase full with books, can be modelled by a planar surface with an appropriate scattering coefficient.

 - Try to eliminate the number of wrapped surfaces.
 An ideal surface for ODEON is a (almost) planar surface.
 Curved surfaces should be subdivided into smaller planar surfaces.
 Subdivisions about every 10° to 30° are recommended.